coon-js/extjs-comp-navport/Readme.md

 The default Viewport implementation can be found in `coon.navport.view.NavigationViewport` and serves as a viewport-template for Sencha ExtJS applications.
-Along with its configurations and associated classes, it allows for support for routing, navigation and managing views, and lets you hook into modules represented by other packages by simply extending and specifying `coon.navport.app.PackageController`s.
+Along with its configurations and associated classes, it allows for support for routing, navigation and managing views.

+An [lib-cn_comp](https://github.com/coon-js/lib-cn_comp) application (`coon.comp.app.Application`) is mandatory.

 A reference implementation can be found in the [conjoon](https://github.com/conjoon) project.